 Understanding the answer to that question is fundamental to making a success of your SEO.
 It’s all about trust.

 If Google is going to return your website for a search query it not only needs to be 100% sure that your site is relevant but also that your site is of a high enough standard to satisfy the requirements of the user that clicks through to it.
-So it goes about scoring sites according to its own trust index and this is where so many people get things wrong on their website when trying to optimise their site for SEO.
+So it goes about scoring sites according to its own trust index and this is where so many people get things wrong on their website when trying to optimise for SEO.

 How do you get Google to trust your website?